darkmastermindz/blitzcli/README.md

 ### What is this?:

-- BlitzCLI is a experimental command line interface to help run commands and automations I use a lot; therefore, it may not work on your machine.
+- BlitzCLI is a bespoke and experimental command line interface to help run commands and automations I use a lot; therefore, it may not work on your machine.
 - It's build on NodeJS and published as a public package.
 - The focus audience is on developer experience and utilities for superusers that may not have prior development experience.